 Look for holes in your coop

 A mouse only needs a 1” hole to enter.
 Cover every opening including the vents, windows, etc. with ¼ inch hardware cloth on the outside of the openings, preventing any access from chewing through the wood.

-Place all feed and treats in a steel can with a lid
+Place all feed in a steel can with a lid

 Remove food and water at night

 As we said before, chickens sleep soundly and do not eat and drink in the night.
 You can safely remove their feeder at night and bring it into the house.
 Mice love to eat while your chickens sleep, so it’s essential to cut off all access to their food.

 Plant mint around your coop or spray with a lavender mint spray

 Mice hate the smell of mint, so it is a natural deterrent.